 SLT can help ASD-diagnosed children with a variety of speech deficits, including problems with articulation and fluency, voice disorders, expressive disorders (difficulty putting words together or expressing language in a socially acceptable way), and receptive disorders (trouble with understanding language).

-Speech therapists help children work on pronunciation, phonation, intonation, pitch, and fluency.
+Speech therapists can help children work on pronunciation, phonation, intonation, pitch, and fluency, which are areas that are also targeted in ABA.
 SLT is most beneficial for children who already have the ability to vocalize speech but need help fine-tuning certain aspects of it.

 However, many children with ASD are entirely nonverbal, which means that the core functions of language must be addressed before targeting problems with articulation and fluency.
 This is where ABA targets the more fundamental deficits of language for which SLT falls short.